The Middle Ages? Really?

-Ancient chroniclers documented that people living 1000 years ago defied predictions that the world would end.
-They faced a world like our own: social, economic and political upheaval compounded by religious fanaticism, deadly diseases, famine, uncertainty and a prevailing sense of doom—yet they prevailed.
-Those resilient people hungered for knowledge.
-They adapted and experimented with new ideas and pursued the unification of powerful princedoms into the precursors of today’s Europe.
+Medieval chroniclers documented that people living 1000 years ago defied predictions that their world would end.
+Those resilient people faced a world like our own: social, economic, and political upheaval compounded by religious fanaticism, deadly diseases, famine, uncertainty, and a persistent sense of doom—yet they prevailed.
+How could I not write about them?

 Read about writing, researching, or the historical nibbles I could not resist.

 - Early Norman Castles

 - Eleventh-Century Kyiv